Chart Color Schemes

 Casula's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Casula shows positive outcomes overall, aligning with national benchmarks for mortality rates and health conditions.
-The prevalence of common health conditions is low among the general population but higher in older, at-risk cohorts compared to national averages.
-Private health cover is low, with approximately 49% of Casula's total population (~8,585 people) having it, compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Health data for Casula shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
+Common health conditions are relatively low in the general population but higher among older, at-risk cohorts.
+Private health cover is low at 49% of the total population (~8,322 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.

-The most common medical conditions are arthritis (6.6%) and diabetes (6.1%).
-A majority, 74.4%, report being completely clear of medical ailments, similar to Greater Sydney's 74.6%.
+The most prevalent medical conditions are arthritis (6.6%) and diabetes (6.1%), with 74.4% of residents reporting no medical ailments, similar to Greater Sydney's 74.6%.
 Working-age residents have low chronic condition prevalence.
-Casula has 15.6% of residents aged 65 and over (2,757 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Casula has 15.7% of residents aged 65 and over (2,690 people), with health outcomes among seniors presenting some challenges but ranking lower nationally than the broader population.

 Frequently Asked Questions - Health